Fire-Dragon-DoL/programmable_scaffold_rails/README.md

 # TODO

+- Improve readme by explaining what each "scaffold" action does
 - Add I18n keys to completely replace those with `model_class`, if for example someone want to insert custom messages for each controller, something like `programmable_scaffold_rails.<controller_name>.after_create_notice`

 ## Contributing